mm80843/T3.5/docs/Benef/PBN__Benef_1208.md

 # __Improved public health measures__

-## Name of the Benefit

-WBS can function as an early warning system for the onset of disease, allowing for preemptive public health measures and reducing the need for widespread lockdowns

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing WBS can lead to improved public health measures, reducing the economic impact of lockdowns and preserving the value of assets.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1351.md)